 This study was considered a pilot for a future project and was not designed to provide a high degree of precision.
 However, this project does provide greater insight that metabolomics is a sensitive tool that is able to differentiate between the metabolic profiles of human urinary profiles based on BMI, thus making it important to use the project characteristics for a larger trial.

 Arnew (getty), Jennelle Lynn, "The use of metabolomics to investigate biomarker profiles as potential early risk factors for development of type ii diabetes mellitus" (2012).
 Wayne State University Theses.
-Paper 171.
+171.